What Are The Different Car Categories?

 Category X cars are those that have sustained minimal damage or have more commonly been stolen but recovered.

 Category U Car

-Category U cars are often referred to those that are unrecorded because they haven’t been categorised as a write off.
+Category U cars are often referred to as those that are unrecorded because they haven’t been categorised as a write-off.
 Therefore, they can be repaired and put back on the road without too much hassle.

 Previous Categories – Cat C & Cat D